TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Proposed Method

 \subsection{Reference Patch Transformer (Ref-PT)}

-To obtain a more precise feature alignment, we propose a Ref-PT module that performs local correction of misaligned content after the coarse alignment of Ref-PA.
-In contrast to Ref-PA, which uses a deformable convolution guided by the computed offset map to focus on the global alignment of the target region, Ref-PT employs an elaborate multi-head reference-attention mechanism to focus on the alignment of local contents.
+To obtain a more precise feature alignment, we propose a Ref-PT module that performs global correction of misaligned content after the coarse alignment of Ref-PA.
+In contrast to Ref-PA, which uses a deformable convolution guided by the computed offset map to focus on the local alignment of the target region, Ref-PT employs an elaborate multi-head reference-attention mechanism to focus on the alignment of global contents.

 Specifically, we first perform mini-patch embedding on the input features of Ref-PT, which adopts a smaller patch size than overlapped patch embedding.
-The mini-patch embedding reduces the spatial dimension of the reference patches $P_\text{ref}$ and the globally aligned patches $P_\text{GA}$ by half to extract fine details for refining the misaligned content.
-Ref-PT takes the mini-embedded features $P_\text{mGA}$ and $P_\text{mref}$ as inputs to integrate the reference features into plausible areas.
-The process can be formulated as follows:
+The mini-patch embedding reduces the spatial dimension of the reference patches $P_\text{ref}$ and the locally aligned patches $P_\text{LA}$ by half to extract fine details for refining the misaligned content.
+Ref-PT takes the mini-embedded features $P_\text{mLA}$ and $P_\text{mref}$ as inputs to integrate the reference features into plausible areas.